Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 Object is the abstract of data in Python.
 All the data in Python program is represented by object or the relationship between objects.
 A Container is an object that contains the references to other objects, such as Tuple, List,Dictionary,etc. These referenced objects compose the object value of the container.

 There are two common types of containers, including sequence (List,Tuple, etc.) and map (Dictionary).
 In sequence, each element has subscript and they are organized.
 In map, each element has its name (key), and they are unordered.
-Apart from sequence and map, “**Set**” is also a container.
+Apart from sequence and map, "**Set**" is also a container.

 * **Container Introduction**